Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Rockbank - Mount Cottrell has lower income compared to the national average.
-The median assessed income is $54,315 while the average income stands at $61,820.
-In contrast, Greater Melbourne has a median income of $54,892 and an average income of $73,761.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Rockbank - Mount Cottrell SA2 has lower income levels compared to national averages.
+The median income is $54,315 and the average income stands at $61,820.
+In contrast, Greater Melbourne's figures are a median income of $54,892 and an average income of $73,761.
 Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Rockbank - Mount Cottrell would be approximately $60,920 (median) and $69,337 (average) as of September 2025.
-According to the 2021 Census, incomes in Rockbank - Mount Cottrell cluster around the 73rd percentile nationally.
-The earnings profile shows that 46.4% of locals fall into the $1,500 - 2,999 income category, which is also prominent in the region with 32.8%.
-High housing costs consume 19.1% of income, but strong earnings place disposable income at the 68th percentile nationally.
-The area's SEIFA income ranking places it in the fifth decile.
+The 2021 Census data indicates that household, family and personal incomes in Rockbank - Mount Cottrell cluster around the 73rd percentile nationally.
+The earnings profile shows that 46.4% of locals (17,570 people) fall within the $1,500 - 2,999 income category, reflecting regional patterns where 32.8% similarly occupy this range.
+High housing costs consume 19.1% of income in Rockbank - Mount Cottrell, but strong earnings place disposable income at the 68th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income